bascurtiz/orpheusdl-spotify/README.md

 When enabling the Spotify module in OrpheusDL (e.g., via `config/settings.json` or the GUI), the following settings are relevant:

-*   **`username` (Informational):** After a successful OAuth authentication, your Spotify username might be displayed here or used for informational purposes.
+*   **`username`:** After a successful OAuth authentication, your Spotify username might be displayed here or used for informational purposes.
 It is not used as a primary credential input for authentication.
-*   **`download_pause_seconds` (30s by default):** A 30 seconds pause in between downloads is recommended, see: [here](https://developer.spotify.com/documentation/web-api/concepts/rate-limits) and [here](https://github.com/zotify-dev/zotify/issues/186#issuecomment-2608381052)
+*   **`download_pause_seconds`:** A 30 seconds pause in between downloads is recommended, see: [here](https://developer.spotify.com/documentation/web-api/concepts/rate-limits) and [here](https://github.com/zotify-dev/zotify/issues/186#issuecomment-2608381052)

 ## Authentication